leewujung/soundrae/printing.md

 The printer PPD file is shown in this link: http://www.openprinting.org/printer/Ricoh/Ricoh-MP_C6502

 Openprinting is a fairly good database of printer compatibility with Linux.
 It essentially is a database that determines whether a specific printer is compatible with Linux, and provides links to PPD files or drivers of that printer if it is compatible.

+TLDR:
+1. Start -> Preferences -> Printer Settings.
+2. Check server settings, then click add printer.
+3. Hulk should be listed in network printers.
+Follow prompts to install and configure printer.
+4. Use LPD network printer for the Ricoh, enter IP in Host.
+5. Input PPD file of Ricoh, follow prompts to install and configure printer.
+6. Print test pages to make sure you are actually connected.